-We aim to place responsible business practices at the heart of our company.
-We will drive positive social and environmental change within our business and across our relationships.
+We aim to drive positive social and environmental change within our business and across our relationships.
 We actively seek out suppliers who share a commitment to our values, as well as internationally recognised standards and appropriate codes of practice.

 - Ethical business practices

 - Environmental management

 - Management practices that respect the rights of all employees, suppliers and the community

 We and our suppliers respect the rights of employees and contractors and ensure they are treated fairly, with dignity and without discrimination of any kind.
 Provide a safe and healthy workplace and guarantee a legal minimum wage.
 We do not tolerate forced or child labour in throughout our supply chain.

 One Percent for the Planet is an international organization whose members contribute at least one percent of their annual sales to environmental causes.
 Their mission is to "build, support and activate an alliance of businesses financially committed to creating a healthy planet. nokoclub.com is proud to be a contributing supporter to One Percent for the Planet.
 We are at the start of our journey and this is our contribution to a sustainable environment for all.

 You will see some or all of the following descriptives attributed to our garments: